The-Pattern-Hunter/Biochemistry/README.md

 ## What this is

-A self-guided Google Colab notebook for BSc and MSc Biochemistry students that teaches enzyme kinetics the way it should be taught — starting from raw observation, not from equations.

-Most textbooks show one figure: the hyperbolic v vs [S] curve.
-They present it as if it came from a single experiment, as if the equation was handed down from above, as if Km and Vmax are abstract constants rather than portraits of molecular behaviour.

-**This notebook does the opposite.**
+Two self-guided Google Colab notebooks for BSc and MSc Biochemistry students, structured as a series.
+Each notebook is independent but they build on each other naturally.

-The Michaelis-Menten equation is the *last* thing students arrive at — not the first.
+**Notebook 1** teaches enzyme kinetics starting from raw observation — not equations.
+The Michaelis-Menten equation is the last thing students arrive at, not the first.
 By the time they see it, they have already understood why it must have the shape it has, why no other equation would fit, and what the parameters mean in a living enzyme working in a real soil.

+**Notebook 2** teaches enzyme inhibition as a detective story — starting from anomalous data and reasoning toward a molecular diagnosis.
+Four inhibition types are treated not as categories to memorise but as four distinct physical situations, each with a different molecular story, a different experimental signature, and a different consequence for soil biomarker interpretation.

+Both notebooks are explicitly scaffolded for two levels: BSc students engage with the observation and physical reasoning layers; MSc students additionally work through full algebraic derivations, quantitative Ki extraction, and the Dixon plot.

+Most textbooks show one figure and hand down the equation. **These notebooks do the opposite.**

 ---